infor-design/enterprise/docs/TESTING.md

     ```

 1. Run tests again to confirm.
-1. Now you can move the files you copied to your local machine to the baseline directory to override the old ones
+1. Now you can move the files you copied to your local machine to the baseline directory to override the old ones.

     ```sh
     mv /Users/<your_user_name>/<target_path>/<name_of_test_file.png> test/baseline/<name_of_test_file.png>